 Dell EMC Unity NAS Server is probably one of the easiest option to enable and configure.
 It allows to run multiple shares and of different types including CIFS over SMB (Server Message Block) primarily for Windows clients and NFS (Network File System) for Unix, Linux and Windows clients.
 Not only that.
 The Dell EMC Unity can also run multiple NAS Servers concurrently and associate different settings.

-Dell EMC Unity VSA provides 3 types of storage: File, Block and VMware.
+Dell EMC Unity provides 3 types of storage: File, Block and VMware.

 Also in this case the Unity NAS Server settings can be easily controlled from the Unisphere web interface.

 Enable Dell EMC Unity NAS Server